-If the Board or an appropriate Board committee has determined that any fraud or intentional misconduct by one or more executive officers caused, directly or indirectly, the Company to restate its financial statements, subject to applicable law, the Board shall take, in its sole discretion, such action as it deems necessary to remedy the misconduct and prevent its recurrence.
-The Board, subject to applicable law, may require reimbursement of any bonus or incentive compensation awarded to such officers and/or effect the cancellation of unvested restricted stock or outstanding stock option awards previously granted to such officers in the amount by which such compensation exceeded any lower payment that would have been made based on the restated financial results.
+Following a restatement of the Company's financial results, the Board or an appropriate Board committee thereof, shall conduct a reasonable investigation into whether the restatement was caused by any fraud, illegal act, or misconduct by one or more Section 16 officers.
+If the Board or an appropriate Board committee thereof, after a reasonable investigation, has determined that any fraud, illegal act, or intentional misconduct by one or more Section 16 officers caused, directly or indirectly, the Company to restate its financial statements, subject to applicable law, the Board shall take, exercising its business judgment, such action as it deems necessary to remedy the misconduct and prevent its recurrence.
+The Board, subject to applicable law, may require reimbursement of any bonus or incentive compensation awarded to such officers and/or effect the cancellation of unvested restricted stock or outstanding stock option awards previously granted to such officers in the amount by which such compensation, or cancel unvested restricted stock or outstanding stock option by the Board to recover any particular award of bonus or incentive compensation, or cancel unvested restricted stock or outstanding stock option awards previously or recover any particular award of bonus or incentive compensation, or cancel unvested restricted stock or outstanding stock option awards, pursuant to this policy, shall require disclosure in a filing on Form 8-K.